-This paper presents a topology-preserving and evenlyspaced streamline placement algorithm.
+This paper presents a topology-preserving and evenly spaced streamline placement algorithm.
 This method exploits flow topology and orthogonal flow for seed selection.
 A flow field is decomposed into topological regions.
-In each region the longest orthogonal flow path originating from the boundary is chosen as a seeding path.
+In each region, the longest orthogonal flow path originating from the boundary is chosen as a seeding path.

-The remainder of this paper is organized as follows.
-Section 2 reviews previous streamline placement algorithms.
-In section 3 four criteria used to measure streamline layout quality are discussed.
+The remainder of the paper is organized as follows: Section 2 reviews previous streamline placement algorithms.
+In Section 3, four criteria used to measure the streamline layout quality are discussed.
 Section 4 describes our algorithm in detail.
-Results and comparison to previous methods are given in section 5 to demonstrate the merits of the proposed method.
-Section 6 concludes this paper with future plans.
+Results and comparison to previous methods are given in Section 5 to demonstrate the merits of the proposed method.
+Section 6 concludes the paper with future plans.